Edward Bairstow: Life and career

 Bairstow was born in Trinity Street, Huddersfield in 1874.
 His grandfather Oates Bairstow was founder of the eponymous clothing firm.

 He studied the organ with John Farmer at Balliol College, Oxford, and while articled under Frederick Bridge of Westminster Abbey received tuition from Walter Alcock.
 He studied organ and theory at the University of Durham, receiving the Bachelor of Music in 1894, and the Doctor of Music in 1901.

 After holding posts in London, Wigan and Leeds, he served as organist of York Minster from 1913 to his death, when he was succeeded by his former pupil Francis Jackson.
 Jackson went on to write a biography of Bairstow.
 He was knighted in 1932.
+His other pupils included Elsie Suddaby and Gerald Finzi.
+During his time in Wigan, he was publicly acclaimed by Hans Richter for his handling of chorus and orchestra.
+He was president of the ISM, the IAO (Incorporated Association of Organist) and the RCO at various times, he also served on the advisory board of the BBC in its early days.
+While in Leeds, he had the parish church organ rebuilt, to his wishes, by his friend Arthur Harrison.

+He was held in high esteem by his pupils, according to Jackson, who considered his acceptation as chorister under Bairstow in 1929 'the most fortunate day of my musical life.'
+His praise of the maestro speaks of 'his ability to do supremely well at whatever he put his hand to...
+I never heard him play a wrong note.'

 Notorious for his terseness and bluntness, Bairstow did not always endear himself to others.
 Asked whether he would be willing to follow the example of his predecessor at York, Thomas Tertius Noble, and emigrate to the United States, he replied that he would "rather go to the devil".
 Comfortably ensconced in Yorkshire, where he was a close friend of the equally blunt Charles Harry Moody, organist at Ripon Cathedral, he refused an offer to succeed Sydney Nicholson at Westminster Abbey.
 He instead recommended his erstwhile pupil Ernest Bullock, who was duly appointed to the post.